renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and it is still open.

--  ``ERRATA_X2_2768515``: This applies errata 2768515 workaround to
-   Cortex-X2 CPU.
-This needs to be enabled for revisions r0p0, r1p0, r2p0
-   and r2p1 of the CPU and is still open.

 For Cortex-X3, the following errata build flags are defined :

 - ``ERRATA_X3_2070301``: This applies errata 2070301 workaround to the Cortex-X3